vks/aesrng/README.md

 ## Performance

-Performance is comparable to the fastest non-crypto RNGs:
+Performance is comparable to the fastest non-crypto RNGs.
+Here is a comparison with [xoroshiro](https://github.com/vks/xoroshiro) when generating 100 MiB of random data:

 ![](violin.svg)